 We can live a minimal lifestyle and still fill it with things.
 The point is, that all those things add significant value to our lives.
 The important word here being OUR.
 Living a simpler life is individualistic and forces us to be a little selfish—which isn’t a bad thing.
 What adds value to one’s life may not add value to another’s.

 I love fashion and I appreciate good design.
 Timeless quality clothes that are made to last are my weakness.
 I also love horse riding, traveling and quality skincare—none of which come cheap.

 The Solution of Prioritising

-When I made the decision to design a simpler life for myself, obviously these things came into question.
+When I made the decision to bring some minimalism into my life, obviously these things came into question.
 All of them could be viewed as luxuries and there’s no doubt they cost me time and money.